Ceará: Must-see tourist destinations in Brazil

 play-rounded-fill

-Fortaleza, a metropolis with a vibrant cultural life, is the starting point for exploring the east coast, known as the Costa do Sol Nascente, or the west coast, the Costa do Sol Poente.
+Fortaleza, a bustling cultural hub, is the ideal starting point for exploring the east coast, known as the Costa do Sol Nascente, or the west coast, the Costa do Sol Poente.

 Praia de Mucuripe em Fortaleza